Enel: Innovation and Sustainability

 Play Energy is the initiative that Enel dedicates to youngsters in order to build a sustainable, innovative and accessible future together.The project developed with Campus Party has an international scope and is addressed to youngsters between 7 and 18 years of age.

-PlayEnergy participants, divided into teams of up to 8 members and accompanied by tutors, through a digital itinerary, will embark on a series of online missions to discover the Circular Economy, in order to build a sustainable future together.
+PlayEnergy participants, divided into teams and accompanied by tutors, through a digital itinerary, will embark on a series of online missions to discover the Circular Economy, in order to build a sustainable future together.

 The big environmental and social challenges we face today require a profound review of the existing economic model: the linear economic growth model has proved to be unsustainable in a globalized world.